josephwright/csquotes/README.md

 #License

-Copyright (c) 2003-2011 Philipp Lehman, author-maintained.
+Copyright (c) 2003-2011 Philipp Lehman, 2015 Joseph Wright.
-Permission is granted to copy, distribute and/or modify this software under the terms of the LaTeX Project Public License (LPPL), version 1.3.
+Permission is granted to copy, distribute and/or modify this software under the terms of the LaTeX Project Public License (LPPL), version 1.3c or any later version.

 This software is provided 'as is', without warranty of any kind, either expressed or implied, including, but not limited to, the